 Finally let us discuss very briefly the case $N=5, S=1/2$.
 In this case, there are many levels below the first level which is not sensitive to the interaction strength, with an energy $E=1/2+3/2+5/2+7/2+9/2=25/2$ and $S=5/2, M=1/2$.
 The ground state, has $S=1/2$, and positive parity.
-At $g=0$ has an energy $E=13/2$ and when $g \rightarrow \infty$ merges with the state non-sensitive to the interaction discussed above, which an energy $E=25/2$.
+At $g=0$ it has an energy $E=13/2$ and when $g \rightarrow \infty$ it merges with the state that is non-sensitive to the interaction discussed above, with an energy $E=25/2$.